 Lesson 5: When baking in a group (or alone) be sure to double check ingredients, it is worth the time.

-Baking reality #3: Christmas baking is better with music, cocktails and friends or family.
+Baking reality #3: Christmas baking is better with music, cocktails, friends and family.

 I guess this is true of everything in life really.
 Good friends, a few cocktails and some jazzy music can really liven up your days and nights.
-My newest Christmas album favorite is A Very She & Him Christmas.
-And my newest holiday cocktail favorite is Four Roses Bourbon and Apple Cider (though I am infusing my own Cranberry Lime Vodka for New Year’s Eve).
+My current Christmas album favorite is A Very She & Him Christmas.
+And my newest holiday cocktail favorite is Four Roses Bourbon and Apple Cider (although I am infusing my own Cranberry Lime Vodka for New Year’s Eve).

-As for “my peoples”, I’m blessed with wonderful friends and family across the country (with a few sprinkled overseas).
+As for the people in my life, I’m blessed beyond measure with wonderful friends and family across the country (with a few sprinkled overseas).
 The holiday season is a great time to sit down, share a drink and a laugh, and enjoy good company.

-Lesson 6: The holidays (including baking) are even better with a little cocktail of choice (provided someone can still measure to accuracy).
+Lesson 6: The holidays (including baking) are even better with a little cocktail of choice.

 Lesson 7: Share the holiday season with your favorite people, and don’t feel obligated to spend it with the grumps.